Become an Instructor

 • Appropriate class time scheduled to insure reasonable comparability to the scheduling of the course on campus

 Graduate course scholarships are awarded each semester by UConn ECE Program Office to teachers who need to fulfill an academic requirement to become certified.
 Courses do not have to be taken at UConn.
+Often coursework must be successfully completed before certification can be granted.

 Cover Letter & Syllabus Guidance